 Are Japanese Chin Good Guard Dogs?
 Chin are watchful dogs and will bark to let you know when guests arrive.
-Beyond that an alert, however, they won't be able to provide much protection.
+Beyond an alert, however, they won't be able to provide much protection.

 Indoor Chin should live indoors with the rest of their family.
 Don't expect much alone time when living with a Japanese Chin; this breed wants to be near you almost all the time, either playing or snuggling.
 Chin are known to climb on furniture and find unusual nooks to hide in, so be careful where you sit or step.
 Because they are so diminutive, their shedding doesn't cause a major mess.

 Outdoor Japanese Chin enjoy outdoor adventure and playing in the yard.
-Though their single coats are abundant, they don't provide enough protection from frigid temperatures, so Chin benefit from wearing a dog coat in winter.
+Though their single coats are abundant, they don't provide enough protection from frigid temperatures, so Chin benefit from wearing a dog jacket in winter.

 Exercise A healthy Japanese Chin requires about 20 minutes of light exercise every day.
 A few rounds of hide and seek in the house and several short walks will keep them fit.
-Be aware your Chin can't tolerate the heat and must be kept indoors in air condition when it's hot and humid.
+Be aware your Chin can't tolerate the heat and must be kept indoors in the air conditioning when it's hot and humid.

 Endurance Chin have the stamina to play or take a leisurely walk for about 15 minutes at a time.